ravibrock/spellwarn.nvim/README.md

 *Note: `iter` doesn't show `spellcap` errors, but works well other than that.
 I recommend it.*

 ## Usage
 The plugin should be good to go after installation with the provided snippet.
 It has sensible defaults.
-Run `:Spellwarn enable` or `:Spellwarn disable` to enable/disable during runtime (though this will *not* override `max_file_size`, `ft_config`, or `ft_default`).
+Run `:Spellwarn enable`, `:Spellwarn disable`, or `:Spellwarn toggle` to enable/disable/toggle during runtime (though this will *not* override `max_file_size`, `ft_config`, or `ft_default`).
+You can also add keybindings for any of these (one possible usecase would be disabling by default with the `enable` key of the configuration table and then only enabling when needed).
 To disable diagnostics on a specific line, add `spellwarn:disable-next-line` to the line immediately above or `spellwarn:disable-line` to a comment at the end of the line.
 To disable diagnostics in a file, add a comment with `spellwarn:disable` to the *first or second* line of the file.

+## Lua API
+The Lua API matches the arguments for the `Spellwarn` command:
+- `require("spellwarn").disable()` to disable
+- `require("spellwarn").enable()` to enable
+- `require("spellwarn").toggle()` to toggle

 ## Contributing
 PRs and issues welcome!
 Please use [Conventional Commits](https://www.conventionalcommits.org/) if submitting a pull request.